yehia67/documentation/hub/0.1/how-to-guides/install-hub.md

 # Install Hub

-**Hub allows you to create new users, manage their seeds, and action deposits and withdrawals by using any programming language that supports gRPC.**
+**Hub allows you to create new users, manage their seeds, and action deposits and withdrawals by using any programming language that supports the gRPC framework.**

 ![IOTA Hub architecture](../iota_hub.png)